JacobsProjects/yt-dlp-GUI/README.md

    ```

 ## Support
-- Feel free to open a ticket!
+- Feel free to open a ticket for support or a suggestion!
 - message me on discord at jc9808!
 I'll be happy to help

 ## Screenshot